eriksencosta/percentage/README.md

 This is WIP, published for close friends reviews only.
 This README is temporary.

+## Installation

+Install (for now) using Jitpack.
+Use the `trunk` branch: https://jitpack.io/#com.eriksencosta/percentage/trunk

 ## Usage

 Percentage is a library that introduces the `Percentage` type: a class make percentage calculations in Kotlin easier.